ksilin/jpa/jpa2-notes/10-advanced.ORM.md

 The basic type of PK as an **id class**.
 All fields that mark the entitiy are marked with the `@Id` annotation.
 The entitiy defines it's Id class with the `@IdClass(EmployeeId.class)` annotation.

-When implementing the class, we can omit the settins for the attributes of the IdClass (p.279 ok, why wouldnt I want it to be possible to change a country or the id of an employee?).
+When implementing the class, we can omit the settings for the attributes of the IdClass (p.279 ok, why wouldnt I want it to be possible to change a country or the id of an employee?).

 ## Embedded Id class

 If the entity contains a single field with the type of the PK class.
 It is indicated with `@EmbeddeId`.
-The PK embeddable msut contain all attributes that constitute the PK.
+The PK embeddable must contain all attributes that constitute the PK.
 The PK class is annotated with `@Embedable`.
-It'a ttributes do not have to be anotated with `@Id`.
+It's attributes do not have to be anotated with `@Id`.

 An embeddable id class can be reused by multiple entities.
 They can also override the mapping attributes.